 - Booked your flight using points… The difference in points will go back into your account immediately.
 Again, there is NO fee for this.
 This is why I love booking Southwest flights using points!

 My favorite thing about Southwest is if you have points, you can speculatively book flights and if you need to cancel there are no fees at all!
 The points just go right back into the account they were booked from.
-For example, just a few weeks ago (with the previous fare sale), I was able to get back 702 points on an upcoming flight.
+For example, just a few weeks ago (with the previous fare sale), I was able to get back over 13,000 Rapid Reward points on an upcoming flight.
 That is huge and worth close to $200!
 I’ll happily take back those extra points spent for just a few minutes of work.